 Further information on Virginias gambling status and current offering can be found below.

 Is online sports betting legal in Virginia?

 Yes.
-The Virginia legislature passed a law legalizing online sports betting in 2020, though sports betting isn’t expected to launch until December, 2020, at the earliest.
+The Virginia legislature passed a law legalizing online sports betting in 2020, and online sports betting launched in January, 2021.

 What are the eligibility requirements to bet in Virginia?

 Anyone 21 years of age or older will be able to place a sports bet in the state of Virginia.
 Bettors will need to be located within Virginia but do not need to be a current resident of the state.